 We do not hold monthly meetings.
 With the increasing popularity of social media and the busy times that confront all of us, there is less need for face-to-face meetings to communicate concerns that pertain to our community.
 Yet there are many issues facing Arden Arcade that have given rise to the need for numerous community discussions.
 Group discussions can facilitate understanding and sometimes people prefer them.
 Thus, we are available with reasonable notice to attend, host and facilitate gatherings for the community (please let us know by emailing us at firstname.lastname@example.org).
 From time to time we conduct special meetings with expert guest speakers -- those meetings are announced via social media.

-The best way to join us is to stay in touch with our web site, like us on Facebook and follow us on Twitter.
+The best way to join us is to stay in touch with our web site, like us on Facebook and share our posts across social media.
 Visits and reactions to our posts help information spread farther and deeper.
 We are very much interested in your feedback and welcome your comments.

 Formed in April 2015, and recognized by the IRS as a 501c3 charitable organization, the group consists entirely of volunteers, has no employees, and does not provide stipends or per diem payments to any group participants.
 The IRS articles of incorporation are a public record.